 We study the properties of nanoscopic wires, particles, and films prepared by electrodeposition.
 Our objective is to understand how these nanomaterials behave in devices such as chemical sensors, biosensors, thermocouples, thermoelectric generators, photodetectors, and transistors.
-Our research is funded by the following agencies and entities:
+Our research is funded by the National Science Foundation:

 Projects of current interest are the following: